1923 Irish hunger strikes: Mountjoy Hunger Strike of 1920

 A highly publicized hunger strike began on Easter Monday, 5 April 1920, when sixty men went on hunger strike protesting their internment without charges/trials and demanding release or political prisoner status.
 Eventually there were 101 men participating in the strike which brought much media attention to the hunger strikers.
 At that time this was the largest hunger strike in Irish history.
-After large demonstrations (estimates range from 5,000 to 10,000) and a general strike throughout Dublin the government released the prisoners (14 April 1920).
+The British government made the decision to not interfere with and to support the decisions concerning the hunger strikers made by their representative in Ireland - the Lord Lieutenant of Ireland John French.
+After large demonstrations (estimates range from 5,000 to 10,000) and a general strike throughout Dublin, the government released the prisoners (14 April 1920).
+Within the following month, approximately 200 internees were also released from HM Prison Wormwood Scrubs in London.

 Peadar Clancy and Frank Gallagher led the Mountjoy hunger strikers and refused all concessions from the prison authorities.
-After a 14 day strike, Clancy was able to successfully negotiate the release of all hunger strikers being detained in Mountjoy.
+After a 14-day strike, Clancy was able to successfully negotiate the release of all hunger strikers being detained in Mountjoy.
 On 3 May 1920 the special powers (searching of individuals/property and internment) given to the military were cancelled (see Defence of the Realm Act 1914).
 Those powers were quickly returned to the military in the Restoration of Order in Ireland Act 1920.